 Many fertilizer instructions will say “apply fertilizer two weeks after budbreak”.
 This is because plants are using a lot of energy and nutrients in creating all this new plant tissue.
 Roots store the initial nutrients used, but young leaves may not be able to produce enough energy.
 Fertilizing in the early part of the process provides the nutrients needed for the best health and maximum production.

 Pruning & budbreak

-Most fruit and nut tree pruning is done while trees are dormant (apricot and cherry the only exceptions in the Bay Area, due to Eutypa Dieback).
+Most fruit and nut tree pruning is done while trees are dormant (apricot and cherry the only exceptions in San Jose, California, due to Eutypa Dieback).
 Pruning before budbreak makes a lot of sense.
 Bottom line: there’s no sense allowing plants to put effort into twigs and buds that are going to be pruned out anyway.